 3) Management service component type C

-As described in Figure 4.4.1 left hand part, when there is a Management Service A exposure without exposure governance, Management Service A Consumer (e.g. 3rd party) can access all management capability offered by Management Service A Producer.
+As described in Figure 4.4.1 left hand part, when there is a Management Service A exposure without exposure governance, Management Service A Consumer (e.g. an authorized internal MnS consumer in the Network Operator (NOP) domain) can access all management capability offered by Management Service A Producer.

 As described in Figure 4.4.1 right hand part, when Management Service A is exposed with applied exposure governance it becomes Management Service A'.
-Management Service A' Consumer can access Management Service A' after following steps:
+Management Service A' Consumer, which may be 3rd party such as other operator, other management system, AF, other administrative domain, etc. can access Management Service A' after following steps:

 - Management Service A, exposed by Management Service A Producer, is consumed by Management Service A Consumer;